Skip nav to main content.

 Personal Line of Credit vs. Personal Loan: Understanding the Difference

 Whether you have a surprise expense or just need a bit of extra money for a major purchase, People Driven Credit Union has a plethora of options available to its members.
 But which one is right for you?
 Before you make your decision, you should know that PDCU offers more than a dozen different personal loans and quick cash options for different situations, including a personal line of credit.
 Just like all squares are rectangles, but not all rectangles are squares, every personal line of credit is a type of personal loan, but not every personal loan is a line of credit.
-Read on to discover the difference.
+Read on to discover the difference between Personal Line of Credit vs. Personal Loan.

 How Is a Personal Loan Different from a Mortgage or Auto Loan?